 To view and manage all of the Terms & Conditions that you’ve created, access your Admin Menu, then press the Terms & Conditions item in the Settings section.
 Here, you will see a list of all of the content that you’ve created and you can manage them as necessary.

-Any time that you edit existing Terms & Conditions, keep in mind that a new version is created when you edit field or content anything other than title.
+Any time that you edit existing Terms & Conditions, keep in mind that a new version is created when you edit field or content anything other than the title.
 If you update only the title of the Terms & Conditions, a new version is not created since that field is only visible to you as the Superadmin.
 Any other edit to any other field will automatically create a new version, and assigned users will have to accept the new version before accessing their platforms again.
 Learn more about creating Terms & Conditions versions from the corresponding section in this article.

 When you delete an existing Terms & Conditions, the tracking history is deleted along with it, so you will not be able to access any history regarding the Terms & Conditions from Terms & Conditions reports.
-If you delete a Terms & Conditions that is assigned to one or more multidomain clients, all of those clients will then be assigned to your platform’s default Terms & Conditions, and the users of those subdomains will be asked to accept the default Terms & Conditions upon their next login.
+If you delete a Terms & Conditions assigned to one or more Extended Enterprise clients, all of those clients will then be assigned to your platform’s default Terms & Conditions, and the users of those subdomains will be asked to accept the default Terms & Conditions upon their next login.
 You can also re-assign these clients to a new Terms & Conditions.